shabeer-syed/acesinehrs/_pages/starterguide.md

     TRUE ~ NA
   ))
 ```
-* **3.Apply multiple criteria.** Some indicator requires creating new variables to apply multiple rules at the same time.
+* **3. Applying multiple rule-based criteria.** Some indicator requires creating new variables to apply multiple rules simultaneously.
 * An example includes the algorithm for depression based on medication and non-diagnostic symptoms.
-Here, you will need to filter the data based on the presence of any of the coded depressive symptoms or medications and the co-occurrence of any diagnosis or intervention received in the within the past 2 years.
+Here, you will need to filter the data based on the presence of any of the coded depressive symptoms or medications and the co-occurrence of any diagnosis or intervention received within the past 2 years.

 ```ruby
 # Step 1: Load the required packages